Best daily deals

 The AirTag design is simple and elegant, but there's one major flaw.

-There’s one major design flaw, however: there’s no way to attach the tags to anything directly without an additional accessory.
+There’s one major design flaw, however: there’s no way to attach the tags directly to anything without an additional accessory.

-But still, you don’t make a thing to find other things and then not make it possible to attach it to those things.
+You don’t make a thing to find other things and then not make it possible to attach it to those things.
 C’mon, Apple.

 How do AirTags work?